 It begins with complexity.
 Roberts says a development code for a city as big and varied as Fresno has "millions of bits of information."
 The current code, for example, says a new house must have a yard on each side at least five feet wide.
 Unless the house has an attached garage.
 Unless the house is on a corner lot.
 Unless the house is on a reversed corner lot.
-Unless the side lot of the house next door is less than five feet wide
+Unless the door is less than five feet

-Development-code ex perts, it's safe to say, appre-ciate the value of detail.
+Development-code perts, it's safe to say, appre-ciate the value of detail.

 Yet, such detail plays a big part in defining the look and feel of a city.
-The City Council, planning staff and Granville recently tore into each other over whether the developer must build a small housing project with the mandated 20-foot driveways or could get by with 8-footcommittee full of local planning and development experts met for 18 months to chew on code nuances.
-The committee is done with its work.
+The City Council, planning staff and Granville recently tore into each other over whether the developer must build a small housing project with the mandated 20-foot driveways or could get by with 8-foothaps overblown) as a sucker for every squeal of outrage from a developer.